dboikliev/LinqTS/README.md

 #### 22. MaxBy<a id="maxBy"></a>

-Gets the min element in a sequence according to a transform function.
+Gets the max element in a sequence according to a transform function.

 ```typescript
 let people = [